LogicDaemon/PersonalUseScripts/README.md

 PersonalUseScripts
 ==================

-scripts for my personal use.
-Nothing private, but barely useful for others
+Scripts for my personal use.
+Some scripts are described in blog at www.logicdaemon.ru